-We commenced operations in November 2007 in the midst of challenging market conditions which affected the cost and availability of financing from the facilities we expected to finance our investments.
-These instruments included repurchase agreements, warehouse facilities, securitizations, asset-backed commercial paper and term CDOs.
-The liquidity crisis which commenced in August 2007 affected each of these sources-and their individual providers-to different degrees; some sources generally became unavailable, some available but at a high cost, and some are largely unaffected.
+We commenced operations in November 2007 in the midst of challenging market conditions which affected the cost and availability of financing from the facilities with which we expected to finance our investments.
+These instruments included repurchase agreements, warehouse facilities, securitizations, asset-backed commercial paper (ABCP) and term CDOs.
+The liquidity crisis which commenced in August 2007 affected each of these sources--and their individual providers--to different degrees; some sources generally became unavailable, some available but at a high cost, and some were largely unaffected.
 For example, in the repurchase agreement market, non-Agency RMBS became harder to finance, depending on the type of assets collateralizing the RMBS.
 The amount, term and margin requirements associated with these types of financings were also impacted.
-At that time, warehouse facilities to finance whole loan prime residential mortgages were generally available from major banks, but at significantly higher cost and greater margin requirements than previously offered.
-It was also an extremely difficult to term finance whole loans through securitization or bonds issued by a CDO structure.
-Financing using ABCP froze as issuers became unable to place (or roll) their securities, which has resulted, in some instances, in forced sales of mortgage-backed securities, or MBS, and other securities which has further negatively impacted the market value of these assets.
+At that time, warehouse facilities to finance whole loan prime residential mortgages were generally available from major banks, but at significantly higher cost and had greater margin requirements than previously offered.
+It was also extremely difficult to term finance whole loans through securitization or bonds issued by a CDO structure.
+Financing using ABCP froze as issuers became unable to place (or roll) their securities, which resulted, in some instances, in forced sales of mortgage-backed securities, or MBS, and other securities which further negatively impacted the market value of these assets.

 Although the credit markets had been undergoing much turbulence, as we started ramping up our portfolio, we noted a slight easing.
 We entered into a number of repurchase agreements we could use to finance RMBS.
 In January 2008, we entered into two whole mortgage loan repurchase agreements.
 As we began to see the availability of financing, we were also seeing better underwriting standards used to originate new mortgages.
-We commenced buying and financing RMBS as well as entered into agreements to purchase whole mortgage loans.
-We believed we were purchasing high credit quality assets which we were readily able to finance.
+We commenced buying and financing RMBS and also entered into agreements to purchase whole mortgage loans.
+We purchased high credit quality assets which we believed we would be readily able to finance.

 Beginning mid-February 2008, credit markets experienced a dramatic and sudden adverse change.
-The severity of the liquidity limitation was largely unanticipated by the markets.
+The severity of the limitation on liquidity was largely unanticipated by the markets.
 Credit once again froze, and in the mortgage market, valuations of non-Agency RMBS and whole mortgage loans came under severe pressure.
-This credit crisis began in early February 2008, when a heavily leveraged investor announced that it had to de-lever and liquidate a portfolio of approximately \$30 billion non-Agency RMBS.
-Prices of these types of securities dropped dramatically, and lenders started lowering the prices on non-agency mortgage bonds that they held as collateral versus their loans.
+This credit crisis began in early February 2008, when a heavily leveraged investor announced that it had to de-lever and liquidate a portfolio of approximately \$30 billion of non-Agency RMBS.
+Prices of these types of securities dropped dramatically, and lenders started lowering the prices on non-Agency RMBS that they held as collateral to secure the loans they had extended.
 The subsequent failure of a major investment bank worsened the crisis.
+During the past six months, due to the deterioration in the market value of our assets, we received margin calls under our repurchase agreements, amended liquidity and net income covenants in our warehouse facilities, obtained additional funding from third parties, including from Annaly, and took other steps to increase our liquidity.